-Mariel graduated with summa cum laude with her Bachelors of Arts in Public Administration and is currently seeking her Masters of Arts in Public Administration with a concentration in Non-Profit Management.
-Mariel attributes much of her personal and professional success to returning to school, and believes that education is the great equalizer.
-Mariel has previously worked as an Advocacy Organizer with the National Council on Alcoholism and Drug Dependence – New Jersey (NCADD-NJ) and as the National Chapter Manager for Young People in Recovery (YPR).
-Additionally, Mariel has been recognized locally and nationally with numerous awards and featured in countless media outlets; and is recognized nationally as a dynamic and passionate advocate, servant leader, trainer and motivational speaker.
+Mariel graduated with summa cum laude with distinction (4.0 GPA) with her Masters of Arts in Public Administration from Kean University in Linden, NJ.
+Mariel attributes much of her personal and professional success to returning to school and believes that education is indeed the great equalizer.
+Prior to Ammon, she worked as an Advocacy Organizer with the National Council on Alcoholism and Drug Dependence – New Jersey (NCADD-NJ) and as the National Chapter Manager for Young People in Recovery (YPR).
+Mariel sits on numerous boards and coalition, has been recognized locally and nationally with numerous awards, featured in countless media outlets; and is recognized nationally as a dynamic and passionate advocate, servant leader, trainer and motivational speaker.